Neutrino pair annihilation driven jets from black-hole torus systems: Results

 The top left panel of Fig.~\ref{fig:lpair-dmdt} compares $L_\mathrm{pair}$ with different viscous coefficients.
 For the models with smaller viscous coefficients, $L_\mathrm{pair}$ at high mass accretion rates ($\sim 1\,M_\odot/{\rm s}$) becomes lower.
 By contrast, it exhibits a shallower decline as the accretion rate decreases below $\sim 0.1\,M_\odot/{\rm s}$.
 This reflects more efficient neutrino emission at later times for low-viscosity models (see Fig.~\ref{fig:lnu}), consistent with the findings of~\cite{Zalamea:2010ax}.

-The top right panel of Fig.~\ref{fig:lpair-dmdt} also shows that the curves of $L_{\rm pair}$ as a function of the accretion rate ${\dot M}$ agree surprisingly well among the models with the same BH mass and spin but with different initial torus masses and angular momentum profiles.
+The top right and bottom left panels of Fig.~\ref{fig:lpair-dmdt} also show that the curves of $L_{\rm pair}$ as a function of the accretion rate ${\dot M}$ agree surprisingly well among the models with the same BH mass and spin but with different initial torus masses and angular momentum profiles.
 Our interpretation for this is that the total pair-annihilation rate is determined primarily by the accretion structure at the innermost part of the torus near the BH, which is primarily governed by the BH properties.
 This is because the matter profile and neutrino radiation there are likely in a quasi-stationary state for $t\gtrsim 20\,{\rm ms}$ (see Fig.~\ref{fig:mdot}).

 The bottom left panel of Fig.~\ref{fig:lpair-dmdt} shows that $L_{\rm pair}$ depends strongly on ${\dot M}$ for the models with different BH spins.
-The curves for $\chi_{\rm BH}=0$ (MT01s0) and $0.95$ (MT01s095) broadly agree with the results of~\cite{Zalamea:2010ax} (see Fig.~4 in~\cite{Zalamea:2010ax}).
+The curves for $\chi_{\rm BH}=0$ (MT01s0) and $0.95$ (MT01s095 and MT03s095) broadly agree with the results of~\cite{Zalamea:2010ax} (see Fig.~4 in~\cite{Zalamea:2010ax}).
 The result suggests that the pair annihilation rate is approximately proportional to $r_{\rm ms}^{-5}$, and this power-law index is also consistent with~\cite{Zalamea:2010ax} ($\propto r_{\rm ms}^{-4.8}$).

 The bottom right panel of Fig.~\ref{fig:lpair-dmdt} shows the models for $M_\mathrm{BH}=6\,M_\odot$ and initial torus mass of $0.2\,M_\odot$ with $\chi_\mathrm{BH}=0.8$ (MT02s08MB6 and MT02s08MB6v0025). $L_\mathrm{pair}$ depends on the mass accretion rate in a similar manner to the fiducial model, but with a value smaller by a factor of $\approx 3$.
 This suggests that $L_\mathrm{pair}$ decreases with $M_\mathrm{BH}$.